cashubtc/nuts/XX.md

 ---

-This document outlines a protocol for publishing Nostr notes that include blind signatures `B'` and spent secrets `x` (defined in [NUT-00](00)), which are associated with e-cash minting and burning events on the Mint.
+This document outlines a protocol for publishing Nostr notes that include blind signatures `B'` and spent point-projections of the secrets `Y` (defined in [NUT-00](00)), which are associated with minting and burning events on the Mint.

 ### Rationale